 DEPARTMENT OF PHYSICS

-The initial appointment will be offered on a fixed-term contract of one year.
+The initial appointment will be offered on a fixed-term contract of two years.
 Re-appointment thereafter will be subject to mutual agreement.

 Salary will be commensurate with qualifications and experience.